arsoedjono/ez-env-variables/README.md

 The extension will support files with `.env` extension.

 ...or if you want your custom environment variables to use this extension, configure it in your [Language Identifiers settings](https://code.visualstudio.com/docs/languages/identifiers).

+## Notes

+If you have any problems or ideas, please open an issue! :)